Non-supersymmetric heterotic strings and chiral CFTs: The remaining non-supersymmetric models

 In the case of the Scherk-Schwarz reduction of the supersymmetric heterotic strings, which corresponds to genus $\mathcal{A}_I$, these results imply that there are $273+24$ holomorphic factorization points in the moduli space for the 2D theory, with the last 24 corresponding to MSDS models.
 Similarly, for genus $\mathcal{B}_I$ we will have $174+17$ factorization points, with the latter 17 being also MSDS models.
 Thus we see in this way that a family of MSDS models is intimately connected with the usual Scherk-Schwarz reduction applied to heterotic strings with 16 supercharges, as we include the remaining genera $\mathcal{C},...,\mathcal{K}$.
 There is also the possibility of taking the left-moving CFT in two dimensions to be the Monster CFT but in that case there are no classical moduli and so there is no decompactified theory to which we could apply the usual Scherk-Schwarz reduction; structually, however, it is of the same type as those theories which do admit such an interpretation.

 The notion of MSDS model is more general than what we are considering here.
-We could also take the right-moving CFT to have a different current algebra, with the only requirement that its dimension is 24 (e.g. $3\,, \mathfrak{su}_{3,3}$), or take a product of two such CFTs, giving rise to a type II MSDS model.
+We could also take the right-moving CFT to have a different current algebra, with the only requirement that its dimension is 24 (e.g. $3\, \mathfrak{su}_{3,3}$), or take a product of two such CFTs, giving rise to a type II MSDS model.
 The interested reader is encouraged to look at the original reference \cite{Kounnas:2008ft}.
-It would be very interesting to see to what extend these other theories can be decompactified without loosing their structure and get an idea of their salient properties.
+Orbifolds of these MSDS models were subsequently constructed in \cite{Florakis:2009sm}, where their marginal deformations and interpretation in terms of higher dimensional string compactifications were studied in a similar spirit to the present work.
+It would be very interesting to see to what extent these other theories can be decompactified without losing their structure and get an idea of their salient properties.